zhullyb/monyhar/monyhar/docs/gpu/pixel_wrangling.md

 GPU Pixel Wrangling is the process of keeping various GPU bots green.
-On the GPU bots, tests run on physical hardware with real GPUs, not in VMs like the majority of the bots on the Chromium waterfall.
+On the GPU bots, tests run on physical hardware with real GPUs, not in VMs like the majority of the bots on the Monyhar waterfall.

 [slides]: https://docs.google.com/presentation/d/1sZjyNe2apUhwr5sinRfPs7eTzH-3zO0VQ-Cj-8DlEDQ/edit?usp=sharing